 From Dunseverick Castle, continue east along the coastline.
 After roughly 800m you pass beneath the white houses of Dunseverick village.
 The coast is lower now, and you pass over a couple of grassy knolls then climb some stone steps to reach a lane.

 Further progress along the coast has been blocked by a landslide, so you must now detour inland.
-Turn right and follow the lane to a T-junction, then turn left to reach the main A2.
-Turn left again after 1km, descending along a smaller road to the hamlet of Portbradden.
+Turn right and follow the lane to a T-junction, turning left onto the main A2 road.
+After approximately 1km you will pass a 'Private Lane' on the left - do not use this.
+Take the second road on the left called the Portbraddan Road leading to the hamlet of Portbraddan.
 Nestled at the foot of steep slopes, this village is home to St Gobban's Church, the smallest church in Ireland.

 Drop onto the rocky shore and turn right towards White Park Bay.
 Access to the bay is protected by limestone cliffs that rise from a jumble of slippery boulders.
 At high tide these boulders may be impassable, but if the tide is in your favour then a few minutes of careful boulder hopping will carry you onto the 2km sweep of golden sand.